rickrribeiro/ClanManager/README.md

 # ClanManager

-- web: front we
+- web: front web
-- data-extractor: lambda to run in a cron to extract war data and fill the db
+- data-extractor: lambda to run in a cron to extract war data and fill db
-- main api

 clash api: https://developer.clashofclans.com/